juniorsundarCasual/TGT/vault/volume-5.chapter-358.md

 "When has that ever stopped you?"

 "We can all do without the sass," the Other Guy chided.
-"Any way, my theory is that cultivation and the understanding of the world are connected in some way.
+"Anyway, my theory is that cultivation and the understanding of the world are connected in some way.
 Basically, if you remember Mast's words from before-"

 "Now that's a name I didn't think I'd hear again," Guy interjected, which the Other Guy responded to with a growl.
 "Don't interrupt!"